 How do you apply for the disability tax credit?

-The form may at first appear lengthy and intimidating.
-But Dollar sees no reason why DTC claimants should have to pay high fees to consultants to prepare their application.
+The form may appear lengthy and intimidating.
+But Stuart sees no reason why DTC claimants should pay high fees for consultants to prepare their application.
 "Read through it carefully," he says.
-"And if you are still confused, there's a 1-800 number right on the form to call for help from CRA."
+"If you’re still feeling confused, there's a 1-800 number on the form to call for help."

 Based on the circumstances of each case, the CRA may approve the DTC certificate indefinitely.
 Or, they may approve it for a shorter, specified period.